-Overview: The Practical Nurse Program is a 12-month, full-time curriculum offering 16 sequential courses grouped in four progressive levels.
+Overview: The Practical Nurse Program is a 12-month, full-time curriculum offering 18 sequential courses grouped in four progressive levels.
 Nursing course content, learning outcomes, and competencies start from introductory to complex, involve classroom instruction, skill lab demonstration, practice and competency assessment, as well as hands-on structured clinical experiences, which are directly supervised by Abcott Institute nursing faculty.
 The curriculum provides close correlation between theory and practice as the student learns the role and responsibilities of a practical nurse and is prepared for entry level positions in various health care settings.

-All courses are seven weeks in length except for the final capstone course which is three weeks.
+The courses range from five to seven weeks.
 Theory, skills lab, with hands-on experience in the clinical practice setting provide instruction designed to develop knowledgeable, confident, and skilled students as they practice safe, culturally sensitive patient care within the scope of practice of licensed practical nurses.
 Classroom and skills lab instruction occur 9am-3pm, Monday through Thursday.